great-expectations/great_expectations/docs/guides/how_to_guides/creating_batches/how_to_load_a_pandas_dataframe_as_a_batch.rst

             suite_name: str = "insert_your_expectation_suite_name_here"

-          If you have not already created a suite, you can do so now.
+          If you have not already created an Expectation Suite, you can do so now.

           .. code-block:: python